2 Chainz: 2016–2019: Pretty Girls Like Trap Music and Rap or Go to the League

-2020–present: So Help Me God and Dope Don't Sell Itself
+2020–2022: So Help Me God and Dope Don't Sell Itself

-In August 2020, following his Verzuz battle with Rick Ross, 2 Chainz announced that his upcoming sixth album would be titled So Help Me God!
-The album was initially scheduled for release on September 25, 2020.
-However, in the week of its planned release, it was delayed because of sample clearances.
-2 Chainz said, "It should be another couple weeks".
-It was then announced for release on November 13, 2020, and was preceded by the release of the single "Quarantine Thick", which featured Mulatto.
+In August 2020, following his Verzuz battle with Rick Ross, Epps announced that he would title his upcoming sixth album So Help Me God!
+The album initially had a release date set for September 25, 2020.
+However, in the week leading up to its planned release, delays occurred due to sample clearances.
+Epps said, "It should be another couple weeks."
+He then announced its release for November 13, 2020, preceded by the single "Quarantine Thick," featuring Latto.

-On September 24, 2020, 2 Chainz played against Big Boi and his family on the season premiere of the reality game show Celebrity Family Feud.
+On September 24, 2020, Epps played against Big Boi and his family on the season premiere of the reality game show Celebrity Family Feud.

-On August 3, 2021, 2 Chainz announced that his seventh album would be his last trap album, titled Dope Don't Sell Itself.
+On August 3, 2021, Epps announced that his seventh album would be his last trap album, titled Dope Don't Sell Itself.

+Epps hosts the concert series Amazon Music Live, which premiered on October 27, 2022.

+2023–present: Welcome 2 Collegrove and Def Jam departure

+In November 2023, 2 Chainz and Lil Wayne released their first collaborative album together, Welcome 2 Collegrove.
+It acts as a sequel to Epps' third studio album, ColleGrove (2016), though both performers are finally billed as co-leading artists following the latter's label dispute being settled.
+50 Cent also acts as a skit narrator on the album.
+Released on November 17, it debuted at number twenty on the Billboard 200, with first-week equivalent units of 34,000, despite mixed critical reviews.
+It was supported by two singles, "Presha" and "Transparency" (featuring singer Usher).

+On October 14, 2024, after 22 years under Def Jam (his first eight through Ludacris' imprint and the following fourteen under the parent label), Epps announced that he parted ways with the label after choosing not to re-sign, deeming himself a "free agent".

+On February 7, 2025, 2 Chainz, Larry June, and the Alchemist linked up to release the collaborative studio album Life Is Beautiful.
+It marks his first major release since leaving Def Jam.

 Personal life

-Epps has two daughters, Heaven, born on July 26, 2008; and Harmony, born on October 20, 2012.
-On October 14, 2015, 2 Chainz welcomed his third child, a baby boy named Halo.
-On August 18, 2018, Epps married his longtime girlfriend and mother of his three children: Kesha Ward.
+Epps has two daughters born on July 26, 2008 and October 20, 2012.
+On October 14, 2015, Epps welcomed his third child, a son.
+On August 18, 2018, Epps married his longtime girlfriend and mother of his three children, Kesha Ward.